-Zambia is one of the most impoverished countries in the world, with three-quarters of its population living in poverty.
+Zambia is one of the most impoverished countries in the world, with 78% of its almost 17-million population living in poverty – most Zambians being subsistence farmers.
 Tragically, it also has a large blind population and one of the highest rates of childhood blindness in the world.
+With only one ophthalmologist per million Zambians, the prevalence of blindness is estimated to be as high as 2%.

-• We focus on capacity building and training eye care professionals.
+• We focus on capacity building and training eye-care professionals and faculty.

 • We develop community outreach programmes to ensure children in need are identified and given the best possible care as quickly as possible.

-We’ve been partnering with the Ministry of Health in Zambia since 2010, to build capacity within the overburdened and under-resourced health care system.
+Orbis has been partnering with the Zambian Ministry of Health since 2010 to build capacity within the overburdened and under-resourced healthcare system.
+Orbis International: Zambia, a branch of Orbis International, was established in 2017 to support our work nationally.

 SUCCESS IN ZAMBIA